Élise Huillery

 Élise Huillery is a French economist.
 She is a member of the Council of Economic Analysis.

 She studied at Paris-Sorbonne University and HEC Paris, and the Paris School of Economics.
 She teaches economics at the University of Paris-Dauphine, and Sciences Po.
 She works in several economic fields: development economics, the economics of education, and the history of economics.
-Her PhD thesis at worked on the economic analysis of French colonialism.
+Her PhD thesis worked on the economic analysis of French colonialism.
 She is a member of Abdul Latif Jameel Poverty Action Lab.